human Organ and Disease Model Technologies (hDMT)

-hDMT aims to develop and validate cell culture models of healthy and diseased human tissues based on Organ-on-Chip technology and facilitate valorization, implementation and availability to end users and tailor to their needs. hDMT strives towards better models of human organs to reduce animal experiments.
+hDMT aims to develop and validate cell culture models of healthy and diseased human tissues based on Organ-on-Chip technology and facilitate valorisation, implementation and availability to end users and tailor to their needs.
+Furthermore hDMT strives towards better models of human organs to reduce animal experiments.

 hDMT as the forum for Organ-on-Chip collaborations between public and private partners.

-hDMT is a consortium of engineers, biologists, physicists, chemists, pharmacologists and physicians from Dutch research institutions, medical centers and biotechnology companies with a common interest in developing Organ-on-Chip models that capture human physiology, and in establishing new bioassays to monitor disease, drug responses and tissue toxicity.
+hDMT is a consortium of engineers, biologists, physicists, chemists, pharmacologists and physicians from Dutch research institutions, medical centers and biotechnology companies.
+All partners have a common interest in developing Organ-on-Chip models that capture human physiology, and establish new bioassays to monitor disease, drug responses and tissue toxicity.
 Many hDMT researchers integrate human stem cells into innovative microfluidic chips with sensitive readouts to predict the effects of different organs to detrimental or beneficial physical or chemical stimuli.

 hDMT is a precompetitive, non-profit R&D institute that functions as ‘a laboratory without walls’.
 A network of companies collaborates with hDMT partners in multidisciplinary independently funded projects.
 End users and developers consider Organ-on-Chip technology as holding great promise for healthcare and research by universities and pharmaceutical, cosmetic, chemical and food industries.
 All companies urgently need physiologically relevant human models for testing medicinal- and other compounds.
 By providing more relevant human models, animal testing is expected to be reduced.